Wednesday, November 1, 2017

 When Jesus was begotten a human being, he was no longer with his former celestial glory, so one could say that Jesus was "begotten again" in the womb of Mary, although no scripture speaks of this as being begotten/born again.
 Likewise, when Jesus was begotten from the dead, he was no longer with the human glory that is a little lower than the angels, so this could be referred to as being begotten/born again also, although the scriptures do not use begotten/born again in reference to Jesus' resurrection.

 Jesus, as a sinless human being, was just as Adam was before Adam sinned.
-Jesus, as a sinless human being, was not in need of being "born/begotten again" so as to no longer be under the condemnation in Adam, since Jesus was never under that condemnation.
+Many do not seem to realize that Jesus, as a sinless human being, did not need to be "born/begotten again" to no longer be under the condemnation in Adam, since Jesus was never under that condemnation.
 If Jesus had been born of this world, of this crooked generation through Adam (Philippians 2:15), he would have been in the same condition as everyone else, and could not have been made straight, made incorrupt, justified, not even by keeping the Law, for he would have been like everyone else under the law, for “by the works of the law, no flesh [having been made crooked] will be justified [made straight, incorrupt] in his sight” (Romans 3:20); “a man is not justified [made straight, incorrupt] by the works of the law” (Galatians 2:6); “no man is justified [made straight, incorrupt] by the law before God” (Galatians 3:11); “if there had been a law given which could make alive, most assuredly righteousness would have been of the law.”
 (Galatians 3:21); “For what the law couldn’t do, in that it was weak through the flesh [made sinful through Adam — Romans 5:19], God, sending his own Son in the likeness of sinful flesh and for sin, condemned sin in the flesh.” — Romans 8:3.

-Nevertheless, Jesus suffered as though he were a sinner, “in the likeness of sinful flesh” (Romans 8:3), “in the likeness of men” under the bondage as slaves, that he might pay the wages of sin so that he might free mankind — the whole creation of Romans 8:22 — now enslaved under that bondage.
-(Philippians 2:7,15; Romans 5:12-19; 6:23; 8:19-21) Again, this he could only do if he were born outside of that bondage, else he would have been just like the rest of mankind, unable to free himself from that bondage.
+Nevertheless, although Jesus was not a sinner, he suffered as though he were a sinner, “in the likeness of sinful flesh” (Romans 8:3), “in the likeness of men” under the bondage as slaves, that he might pay the wages of sin so that he might free mankind — the whole creation of Romans 8:22 — now enslaved under that bondage.
+(Philippians 2:7,15; Romans 5:12-19; 6:23; 8:19-21) Again, this he could only do if he were born outside of that bondage; else, he would have been just like the rest of mankind, unable to free himself from that bondage.

 What did Jesus sacrifice as an offering to his God?